pokergeist/SwitchIR/README.md

 The full complement of Eagle and Gerber files (for PCB fabrication) will be provided after proof-of-concept.

+## ToDo List

+* Resize relay contact track for the full 2A.

 ## Components

 ### IR Receiver/Transceiver